-A Nominating Committee will be formed at the Board of Managers Meeting on March 25.
-Volunteers should submit their name VP Colleen McCarthy if they are interested in serving.
+Volunteers should submit their name to either Dave or Nan if they are interested in serving.
 The only stipulation is that volunteers must not be seeking an elected position.
-Terms that expire this year are Kimberly Alonge, Nanette Bartkowiak and Suzanne Krzeminski.
+Terms that expire this year are Lee Davies and Colleen McCarthy; neither plan on running for re-election.
 INSIDE THIS ISSUE:

 February Board Highlights

 Speed, Dogs, Dumpster

-Insurance

-Guidelines 4
+Insurance Guidelines 4

 Recipes 5, 6

 Be Mindful ...